thisisleobro/Keypirinha-qrcode/README.md

 ==========

-A Plugin to convert string to QR Code from Keypirinha.
+A Plugin to convert text to QR Code from Keypirinha.
 You can
 - copy image generated to clipboard
 - open in default image viewer